neilpeterson/talk-terraform-workshop/01-intro-to-terraform/README.md

 # Workshop Introduction

-## Infrastructure as Code
+## Infrastructure as Code (IaC)

-Deployment of application infrastructure using code based assets.
+Deployment of application infrastructure (and apps) using code based assets.

-Potential options:
+Some potential options for IaC:

 - Scripts, SDKs, and managed code
 - Provider-specific tooling